 accreditation.
 AKUH is the first

-hospital in East Africa and one of six other hospitals in the entire continent of
+hospital in East Africa and one of six other hospitals in

 Africa to receive this coveted accreditation.